Sciatica Relief in 8 Minutes

 • Limit lifting above shoulder height which strains the spine.
 Ask for assistance when needed.

-Improving lifting technique takes pressure off the sciatic nerve and prevents future irritation and injury.
+Improving the lifting technique takes the pressure off the sciatic nerve and prevents future irritation and injury.
 While not a cure, using proper form makes daily activities less likely to aggravate sciatica.

 TENS and Acupuncture